The Dartmouth Arms | North London Pub

-The Dartmouth Arms was on the verge of disappearing earlier this year when, ironically, it was saved by the Disappearing Dining Club.
+The Dartmouth Arms was on the verge of disappearing in 2019 when, ironically, it was saved by the Disappearing Dining Club.

 They took it off the hands of landlord Andy Bird, who himself had rescued the venue from the grasp of developers looking to mutate the space into flats.